OpenDSA/OpenDSA/Doc/source/Extensions.rst

     This XML file is located in the directory ``xml`` contained within the same directory as the AV.
 If the AV is named ``fooAV.html`` then the XML file must be ``xml/fooAV.xml``.
-    The path to OpenDSA directory should be set in ``conf.py`` file in source directory.
+    The path to the OpenDSA top-level directory should be set within ``conf.py`` in the source directory.

 avmetadata
 ----------
 NAME
-    avmetadata - list of metadata information associated with the ReST document.
-It is used to generate the knowledge map and the module selection interface.
+    avmetadata - metadata information associated with this module.
+It is used to generate a knowledge map and by the module selection interface.

 SYNOPSIS::